Yunus1903/vrchatapi-vrchatapi.github.io/content/tutorials/tags.markdown

 `system_trust_legend` | User is "Veteran User" (gold color) Trust rank<br>(Role was removed in Sep 2018.
 Tag removed in 2022-05-05)
 `system_world_access` | User can upload and publish Worlds

 Trust rank tags have an offset of 1 with their name, so `system_trust_trusted` is actually only `Known User` (orange).
 The arrows in the following picture highlight the offset naming inaccuracy.
 The naming system is because of legacy reasons.
-Visistors have no trust rank at all.
+Visitors have no trust rank at all.
 It is common for people User and above to be missing the tag for New User.

 ![Trust ranks](https://i.imgur.com/dBoxDVG.png)